mikr/RestartLessOften/README.md

 RestartLessOften was written by [Michael Krause](http://krause-software.com).

 John Holdsworth must be credited for creating Injection for Xcode https://github.com/johnno1962/injectionforxcode from where I picked up the code update technique via bundles.
-You should definitely try out this his tool which is much easier to set up than RestartLessOften and may be more suitable for you.
+You should definitely try out his tool which is much easier to set up than RestartLessOften and may be more suitable for you.

 The Dynamic code injection Tool https://github.com/DyCI/dyci-main helped a lot in requiring less manual modifications of the users source code to enable code updates.